Perfecting The Circle Horse Training

 You can improve the shape and balance of a loping circle by straightening out the arc and loping a series of straight lines.
 You can

 change your circle into a square by loping four straight-lines and making 90° turns on the end of each line.
-You can vary this
+You can vary this exercise

-each line.
-Both of these configurations will help your horse align his body and stand up straight as you lope around the circumference of your circle.
+of these configurations will help your horse align his body and stand up straight as you lope around the circumference of your circle.

 When loping squares and diamonds, I will often allow my horse to travel on a loose rein while on the straight-line.
-Then when I
+Then when I make

-make the 90°or 45° turn I will pick up the reins and collect my horse until I am straight on the new line.
+the 90°or 45° turn I will pick up the reins and collect my horse until I am straight on the new line.
 This teaches my horse to travel balanced, with his shoulders up while making the slight turn.

 Don't Protect Your Horse

-Continually using your reins and legs, to keep your horse on a perfect circle, will often cause a horse to become over dependent
+Continually using your reins and legs, to keep your horse on a perfect circle, will often cause a horse to become over dependent on

-has negative ramifications.
+ramifications.
 This exercise will help your horse take responsibility for a correct circle and motivate him to stay more balanced.

 Lope Off Straight